ncahill89/starter-academic/content/post/Imposter/index.md

 <img src="wrong_code.JPG" width="400" height="350">

 And please don't get me started on doing media interviews.
 In 2020 I did a couple of interviews for a newspaper and local radio about a publication that I was a co-author on.
 I can't remember a time when I felt more nervous talking about research.
 There were sweaty palms, heart palpipitations, you name it, I felt it.
-In the end I got through it without any major malfunctions.
+But, in the end I got through it without any major malfunctions.
 Also, my parents were super proud to hear me and the radio, so "silver linings" and all that.

 Then there's grant writing.
 I will caveat this by saying that I don't really see myself as an "ideas person" and I found the thought of writing a grant proposal really daunting.
 But, I persevered (with help from some wonderful colleagues) and I wrote a grant proposal.
 Of course, I submitted it thinking